 Rubber is often referred to as a “solid elastomeric.”
 Generally speaking, the two most common types of rubber are natural and synthetic.
 Natural (gum) rubbers are derived from the rubber tree.
 Conversely, rubber-like materials that are produced from sources other than the rubber tree are commonly referred to as synthetic rubber.

 Though there are currently more than 36 synthetic rubber compounds available, not all are commonly used.
 Rubber compounds have been researched, developed, and engineered to meet many application requirements, including fluid, temperature, and pressure resistance.
 Many synthetic rubber materials are also available with different degrees of reinforcement such as cloth inserted (CI) of fabric reinforced (diaphragm).
-These materials are designed specifically to meet a variety of customer applications.COMMON TRADE NAMES: Neoprene®, Silicone, Viton®, EPDM, SPR, and many more.
+These materials are designed specifically to meet a variety of customer applications.COMMON TRADE NAMES: Neoprene®, Silicone, Viton®, EPDM, Nitrile, and many more.

 COMMON USES: Gaskets, Diaphragms, Chute Lining